 6 Tips for Cleaning the Chaos

-So I ask – what’s the best way to get the kids’ rooms cleaned when it has reached this point of destruction?
-Throwing away all the broken toys, giving away the discarded books, and donating the outgrown clothes is a big task.
-And one that will leave me resting for days if not approached appropriately.
-Here are six tips for cleaning the chaos in your kids bedroom.
+So I ask—what’s the best way to get the kids’ rooms cleaned when they have reached this point of destruction?
+Throwing away all the broken toys, giving away the discarded books, and donating the outgrown clothes is a big task—one that will leave me resting for days if not approached appropriately.
+Here are six tips for cleaning the chaos in your kids’ bedrooms.

 Set a Timer

-To maintain peace between my frenemy pacing and me, I set a timer for twenty minutes when starting any physical task.
+I set a twenty-minute timer when starting any physical task to maintain peace between my frenemy pacing and me.
 It’s a bad habit of mine to start a chore and keep going until completion.
-The reason is when the adrenaline starts pumping, the pain and exhaustion are not felt until it’s too late.
+The pain and exhaustion are not felt until too late when the adrenaline starts pumping.
 This is when the timer comes in handy.

 I have found that twenty minutes of work is my limit.
-When the timer marks the end of the time, I set another timer to rest for ten minutes.
+When the timer marks the end, I set another timer to rest for ten minutes.
 The cycle of work and rest continues until the job is complete.
 It does mean it will take longer than if I worked nonstop, but pacing respects my physical limits while minimizing the chances of a flare.

-The amount of time for working will vary from person to person, so find your body’s limits in small increments.
-Set a timer for five minutes and take note of how you feel at the end of those minutes.
-If you’re okay, slowly increase until you find what is comfortable for you.
-No matter your limit, be sure to set a timer so you don’t get carried away with the task and overextend your body’s capability.
+The amount of time spent working will vary from person to person, so find your body’s limits in small increments.
+Set a timer for five minutes and note how you feel at the end of those minutes.
+If you’re okay with it, slowly increase until you find what is comfortable.
+No matter your limit set a timer so you don’t get carried away with the task and overexert your body’s capability.

 Turn on the Tunes

-So crank up your favorite music while you battle your way through the action figures, misfit toys, and whatever that is over there.
-If nothing else, this is a good opportunity to practice your super cool parent dance moves without embarrassing your kids.
+So crank up your favorite music while you battle the action figures, misfit toys, and whatever is over there.
+This is an excellent opportunity to practice your cool parent dance moves without embarrassing your kids.

 Do It Alone

 Aside from the freedom to dance as you please, this level of cleaning should be done alone.
-We all have some degree of attachment to material things rather we care to admit it or not.
-Some attachment may be stronger than others, but either way it’s there.
+We all have some degree of attachment to material things, whether we care to admit it or not.
+Some attachments may be more robust than others, but it’s there.
 Because of this, it’s better to declutter and purge without your kids.
-(If you’re worried about your kiddo holding onto items for fear of you tossing it when they aren’t looking, be sure to read the next tip about making piles.)
+(If you’re worried about your kiddo holding onto items for fear of you tossing them when they aren’t looking, be sure to read the next tip about making piles.)

-There was a time I was hesitant to do this type of cleaning alone because there was an instance where I threw away something thinking it was trash and it turned out to be my daughter’s keepsake.
+I was hesitant to do this type of cleaning alone once because I threw away something thinking it was trash, and it turned out to be my daughter’s keepsake.
 As a result, she has resorted to hoarding (a term not used lightly here) and hiding her items.
-However, there is a way to do it alone and avoid throwing away treasure – make piles.
+However, there is a way to do it alone and avoid throwing away treasure—make piles.

 Make Piles